NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} competes with other GP libraries as well as with probabilistic programming languages and frameworks.
 Compared to GPyTorch [@Hensman2015], GPflow [@Matthews2017], george [@Sivaram2015], or TinyGP [@ForemanMackey2024], \texttt{NIFTy.re} focuses on GP models for structured spaces and does not assume the posterior to be analytically accessible.
 Instead, \texttt{NIFTy.re} tries to approximate the true posterior using VI.
-Compared to classical probabilistic programming languages such as Stan [@Carpenter2017] and frameworks such Pyro [@Bingham2019], NumPyro [@Phan2019], pyMC3 [@Salvatier2016], emcee [@ForemanMackey2013], dynesty [@Speagle2020; @Koposov2023], or BlackJAX [@blackjax2020], \texttt{NIFTy.re} focuses on inference in extremely high-dimensional spaces.
+Compared to classical probabilistic programming languages such as Stan [@Carpenter2017] and frameworks such as Pyro [@Bingham2019], NumPyro [@Phan2019], pyMC3 [@Salvatier2016], emcee [@ForemanMackey2013], dynesty [@Speagle2020; @Koposov2023], or BlackJAX [@blackjax2020], \texttt{NIFTy.re} focuses on inference in extremely high-dimensional spaces.
 \texttt{NIFTy.re} exploits the structure of probabilistic models in its VI techniques [@Frank2021].
 With \texttt{NIFTy.re}, the GP models and the VI machinery are now fully accessible in the JAX ecosystem and \texttt{NIFTy.re} components interact seamlessly with other JAX packages such as BlackJAX and JAXopt/Optax [@Blondel2021; @Deepmind2020Optax].

 # Core Components

 \texttt{NIFTy.re} brings tried and tested structured GP models and VI algorithms to JAX.
-GP models are highly useful for imaging problems, and VI algorithms are essential to probing high-dimensional posteriors, which are often encountered in imaging problems.
+GP models are highly useful for imaging problems, and VI algorithms are essential to probe high-dimensional posteriors, which are often encountered in imaging problems.
 \texttt{NIFTy.re} infers the parameters of interest from noisy data via a stochastic mapping that goes in the opposite direction, from the parameters of interest to the data.

-\texttt{NIFTy} and \texttt{NIFTy.re} build up hierarchical models for the posterior.
+\texttt{NIFTy} and \texttt{NIFTy.re} build up hierarchical models for the posterior inference.
 The log-posterior function reads $\ln{p(\theta|d)} := \ell(d, f(\theta)) + \ln{p}(\theta) + \mathrm{const}$ with log-likelihood $\ell$, forward model $f$ mapping the parameters of interest $\theta$ to the data space, and log-prior $\ln{p(\theta)}$.
 The goal of the inference is to draw samples from the posterior $p(\theta|d)$.